ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_app_editor/using_app_editor.md

 1. App Explorer

     The App Explorer shows all installed Apps.
 The professional version of ZEISS INSPECT already provides some system Apps which you cannot delete or modify.

+    Install additional Apps with one of the following methods:
-To install additional Apps, use the integrated "Install/Uninstall Apps" dialog, drag&amp;drop the file into the App Explorer or use the ZEISS Quality Software Store.
+    * Open the "Install/Uninstall Apps" dialog from the main menu
+    * By drag&amp;drop into the App Explorer
+    * By RMB ► Import App... in the App Explorer
+    * By using the ZEISS Quality Software Store

     Apps can be installed in the User folder or in the Public folder.
 Additionally, external folders can be connected.

 2. Project Contents

     The Project Contents section contains all items in your active project, e.g. templates, report styles etc. Add these items by dragging and dropping them to your App in the App Explorer.
-You can copy or move contents between the Project Contents section and your App.
+You can copy or move contents between the Project Contents section and your App or between Apps.

 3. Preview / Editor

-    The Preview / Editor section shows the contents of a file depending its file type.
+    The Preview / Editor section shows the contents of a file depending on its file type.
 If the selected App is in editing mode, App properties or script contents can be edited here.

 ## Creating a new App